proophsoftware/event-machine-docs/docs/api/event-machine/set_up.md

 }
 ```

+{.alert .alert-info}
 Again, this is all userland implementation. *Disco Light* does not care about it.
 If you don't like it to put all services
-in a single class then you can use traits and only merge them in the `ServiceFactory`.
+in a single class then use traits and only merge them in the `ServiceFactory`.
 And if you don't like the approach at all, use another PSR-11 container!
 In any case you can learn from the skeleton service
 factory how the mandatory services need to be wired together.
 Porting this knowledge to a container of your choice shouldn't be a problem.